 Ease of Installation

 Vinyl also resists rust and corrosion, but it features lower durability.
-Repeated exposure to heat and cold causes vinyl to become brittle and crack, and ice and snow can bend the material in the winter, decreasing performance and sometimes creating damage that is beyond repair.
+Repeated exposure to heat and cold causes vinyl to become brittle and crack, and ice and snow can bend the material in the winter, decreasing performance and sometimes creating damage beyond repair.
 Although vinyl gutters may last up to 20 years in dry, mild climates, vinyl gutter systems in Pennsylvania may need replacement in just 10 years.

-Other Reasons to Choose Aluminum Gutters Over Vinyl
+Other Reasons to Choose Aluminum Gutters Over Vinyl Guttering

 When choosing vinyl vs. aluminum guttering, most Pennsylvania homeowners decide that the cost, durability, and ease of installation make aluminum the best-value option.
-Other reasons to choose aluminum gutters over PVC include:
+Other reasons to choose aluminum gutters over PVC gutters include:

 - Seamless design: Unlike vinyl gutters, aluminum gutters can be made seamless.
 This design prevents leaking and looks nicer on a home’s exterior.
+It also makes them more convenient and affordable to install.

 Let All Season Gutters Help With Gutter Installation